 Must Try: Crab Ghee Roast, Fish Pulimanchi

 Anupam's Coast II Coast has an outlet on Church Street as well.
 Read more about the place here.

 Start off with the refreshing crab soup at this speciality South Indian, seafood restaurant.
 You can then make your way through the rest of the menu that’s peppered with drool-worthy treats like Pomfret Fry, Yetti Jeera Meera (prawns done up in peppery masala), their Anjal Coastal Fry, or ever Marvai Sukka (clams tossed about in a dry coconut masala).
 Complementing your meal will be a classic homestyle venue lined up with antiques and just... homely things!

 Must Try: Samudrahara Platter

 An award-winning restaurant, Karavalli has earned high praise and accolades for its menu that focuses on the cuisine of India’s southwestern coast.
-For starters , try their Meen Eleittad, black pomfret cooked in banana leaf, or their Crab Milagu Fry – pan-roasted mud crabs.
-You can then dig into plates of neer dosa drenched in their coconut and mango-infused, Alleppey Fish Curry.
+For starters, try their Meen Eleittad, black pomfret cooked in banana leaf, or their Crab Milagu Fry – pan-roasted mud crabs.
+Lush garden areas and a cottage style indoor space allow you to dig into plates of neer dosa drenched in their coconut and mango-infused, Alleppey Fish Curry.